HOW TO USE YOUR ACCESS TRAX

 Transport & Storage

 The Trax are designed to be transported and stored laying flat.
-The great thing is that they stack very thin and you can store other equipment on top!
+They stack very thin and you can store other equipment on top!
 Beto in the photo here is transporting his Trax in the back of his accessible van.
 If by chance you do need to transport the Access Trax standing upright, no worries.
 You can always lay them down flat once you get to your destination.

 Did you know you can also check the Access Trax as luggage on an airplane?
 Check out the next section to learn some specific tips for securing your pathway for plane travel.